A streak of gray and a cheerful "Hi!"

 - Take Over the World: Many of Fearless Leader and Boris' plans.

 - Taken for Granite: Gidney the moon man fits this trope as he has a Freeze Ray which can turn a person into a solid statue for unknown amounts of time.
+(Also, one of the 36 parts of "Upsidaisium" is "The Cliff Hangar, or Taken for Granite".)

 - Theme Tune Cameo: The fanfare from the very beginning of the opening is featured at the start of a Fractured Fairy Tales segment that parodied The Princess and the Pea.